sjbmarek/train-schedule/README.md

 # KTX Train Schedule

 A train schedule application using Firebase to host arrival and destination data.
 Moment.js manipulates the time information.
 This app provides up-to-date information about various trains: arrival times, how many minutes remain until they arrive at their station and frequency.
-Trains may be deleted from the shcedule as well.<br>
+Trains may be deleted from the schedule as well.<br>
 [View KTX Train Schedule](https://sjbmarek.github.io/train-schedule/)

 ## Getting Started